RosewellSoftware/RosewellBASIC/README.md

 NOTE; There is a input bug that will be fixed in a later version, the new GUI's can't assign the input to a variable as there is no console, so I will come up with a solution for the next release

-There is a bundled zip file that contains a folder for the new GUI and APP versions!
+There is a bundled zip file that contains a folder for the APP versions!

+Official Seal of Quality will come with all new versions of the Software

 -----*Update/Patch Notes*-----

 This Update Includes;

---*Text To Speech*-- Adds a new text to speech feature
+--*Background Colors*-- Adds 18 New Background Colors to the New Background Color System

+--*Uptodate Manual*--

 --*Bug Fixes*--

-Brewing Coffee for next update . . . . .
+Brewing Coffee For Next Update . . . . .